 a history of severe allergic or skin reaction after taking linagliptin; or

 If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking Trijardy XR.
-Be sure your caregivers know ahead of time that you are using this medication.
+Be sure your caregivers know ahead of time that you are using Trijardy XR.

-To make sure Trijardy XR is safe for you, tell your doctor if you have:
+To make sure Trijardy XR is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;

 congestive heart failure, a heart attack or stroke;

 alcoholism, or if you currently drink large amounts of alcohol;